My Pokit scope(s)

 Fig.1 – Goodies box

-Pokit app (Version 1.7.0 as seen on the Devices screen, bottom right).
+Pokit app for iOS (Version 1.7.0 as seen on the Devices screen, bottom right).

 1. CH 1: Pokit Meter.
 (Black).
 FW: 1.6.0.
 (HW V1.70) (Since the cable winding got stuck I returned it in cooperation with Pokit support; a replacement is on its way)